Effective from: May 2018

 Client supplied customer data

 We are occasionally required to use client supplied customer data to identify and reach eligible research sample for both qualitative and quantitative research projects.
 This typically includes customer name and contact details, and occasionally previous purchase behaviours/identified relationship with the client.
+We use third party recruitment agencies to process this personal data for screening and recruitment.
+In these cases, an agreement on data processing is concluded with each agency.

 Information about our clients